 7. Tuck Jump

 Stand with heels shoulder-width apart and feet slightly outward.
 Half-bend your knees and place your arms across your chest or outward.
 Your hips should be behind you as you lower into the squat.
 Once in position, jump up as high as you can, bending your knees toward your chest and bringing your heels toward your buttocks.
 Land gently on the floor and repeat until you have completed all 12 repetitions.

 Use of a foam roller or fitness ball (5 minutes)

 Warm-up (5 minutes)

 T Push-ups (sets of 3 repetitions)

 Track Jump (12 reps)

-As I mentioned, when you finish each round of 7 exercises, start over until you’ve completed the full 15 minutes.
-If you need to, rest 30 seconds at the end of each round.
+As I mentioned earlier, when you finish each round of 7 exercises, start over until you’ve completed the full 15 minutes.
+If necessary, rest for 30 seconds at the end of each round.